 The accompanying mash was forgettable (perhaps I was too into JR’s version), but the salad of glazed carrots and seasonal greens was spot-on.

 As it turned out, my friends almost wanted to leave without desserts, but I insisted on having some to complete the meal.
 And they all turned out to be redeeming.

 Borrowing a quote from Gordon Ramsay, “…In cooking it’s not how you start, it’s how you finish.”

 The Parfait with Poached Blackberries ($18) achieved an almost perfect balance of creamy white chocolate and mid-strong coffee; and the Monkey Shoulder Cranachan Cheesecake ($18) had a wonderful pudding-like texture enhanced with a touch of premium Scotch Whisky.

 “I don’t like looking back.
 I’m always constantly looking forward…”

-Using Gordon Ramsay’s quote in another context, if the starting week is shaky, we trust that it would be better in time to come.
-If there are disappointments, there are always desserts to look forward to.
+Using Gordon Ramsay’s quote in another context, if there are disappointments, there are always desserts to look forward to.